rjseymour66/rjseymour66.github.io/content/bash/scripting/best-practices.md

 cp "$FILE" /backup/
 ```

 Quote every variable expansion unless you specifically want word splitting.
-If you do want word splitting—for example, when expanding an array of arguments—use `"${array[@]}"`, which expands each element as a separately quoted word.
+If you do want word splitting, use `"${array[@]}"` instead.
+It expands each element as a separately quoted word, which is the correct form when passing an array of arguments.

 ## `[[ ]]` instead of `[ ]` for conditionals